3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

   - *file*: Tiles cached are stored in a server directory by layer
   - *sqlite*: The tiles are stored in a sqlite database by layer
+  - *redis*: the tiles are stored into a Redis database

 * **Cache root directory**: the folder where the cache is stored.
 It must be writable by the Apache server.